 Bowel symptoms such as a change in bowel habit or pain during defecation can be associated with endometriosis.

-Malaise is a non-specific symptom, but its presence may indicate serious underlying pathology such as anaemia and malignancy.
+Fatigue is a non-specific symptom, but its presence may indicate anaemia or malignancy.

 Unintentional weight loss is a concerning feature that may indicate underlying malignancy.

 Abdominal distension is often a benign symptom, however, it can be associated with serious underlying pathology such as ovarian cancer with ascites.

 A key component of history taking involves exploring a patient’s ideas, concerns and expectations (often referred to as ICE) to gain insight into how a patient currently perceives their situation, what they are worried about and what they expect from the consultation.

 The exploration of ideas, concerns and expectations should be fluid throughout the consultation in response to patient cues.
 This will help ensure your consultation is more natural, patient-centred and not overly formulaic.